zongyanglaobiao/blog/content/post/markdown-syntax/index.md

 title: Markdown Syntax Guide
 date: 2023-09-07
 description: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
+categories:
+  - Hugo学习案例
 tags:
-    - markdown
-    - css
-    - html
-    - themes
-categories:
-    - themes
-    - syntax
+  - Hugo
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.